Q: When are grant applications due and when can I submit?

-A: Grant proposals are due by January 31, 2019, at 5:00 pm (EST).
+A: Grant proposals are due by January 31, 2020, at 5:00 pm (EST).
 Applications must be submitted electronically at proposalCENTRAL.
+You can apply beginning October 1st, 2020.
+It is suggested that you start the application early to ensure you have ample time to handle issues that may arise during the submission process.

 Q: Are researchers located outside of the United States eligible for SFA research grants?